 Acupuncture sessions generally run for 45 to 60 minutes in total, with needles being retained in the body for about 30 minutes.
-Patients lie on a padded table, and soothing music plays in the background.
-Some patients say they feel an electrical sensation during a treatment, which is good – because that means healing energy is moving through the body.
+Patients lie on a padded table with and soothing music playing in the background.
+Some patients say they feel an electrical sensation during a treatment, or a sense of heaviness, which is all typical.
 Most people end up falling asleep on the table, feeling peaceful, yet energized after the treatment.

-Acupuncture works nicely as an adjunct to your traditional treatment plan.
+Acupuncture works nicely as an adjunct to your conventional treatment plan.
 For example, many patients undergoing chemotherapy also use acupuncture as a way to lessen the side effects associated with chemotherapy.
-Acupuncture has also been used as a complementary therapy in the treatment of allergies, asthma, sinusitis, pain, hot flashes, insomnia, IBS, and infertility, and is used in conjunction with physical therapy for rehabilitation from serious injury.
+Acupuncture has also been used as a complementary therapy in the treatment of allergies, asthma, sinusitis, pain, hot flashes, insomnia, irritable bowel and infertility, and is used in conjunction with physical therapy for rehabilitation from serious injury.
 A full course of treatment can range from 3 to 10 visits.

-In Ohio, acupuncture practitioners must be licensed, possess a master’s degree and be able to demonstrate proficiency in both a classroom setting and in a clinical environment.
-Plus, all licensed acupuncturists must pass board exams in Eastern medicine.
-Search the National Certification Commission for Acupuncture and Oriental Medicine website at nccaom.org for licensed acupuncturists in your area.
+In Ohio, acupuncture practitioners must be licensed, possess at a minimum a master’s degree.
+Additionally, all licensed acupuncturists must pass board exams in Eastern medicine.
+Search the National Certification Commission for Acupuncture and Oriental Medicine website for a licensed acupuncturist in your area.
 You can also visit your state’s medical board website to be sure that the acupuncturist has a valid medical license with no disciplinary actions.